Intuit Bank Feeds

 • Bank Feed Transaction

-Get listed as a bank within QuickBooks Online
+Get listed as a bank within Intuit's ecosystem

-When your customer wants to set up a Bank Feed between their accounting instance and their bank account, they will need to select you from a list of banks within QuickBooks' "Link Account" flow.
+When your customer wants to set up a Bank Feed between their Intuit instance (QuickBooks Online, QuickBooks Desktop, Quicken, or Credit Karma) and their bank account, they will need to select you from a list of financial institutions within Intuit's "Link Account" flow.

-To get listed, please contact Rutter's success team.
+To get listed, please contact your Rutter customer support representative.

 Implementation Steps

-For every business you onboard to bank feeds, you need to create a new Intuit Bank Feed connection.
-Create an Intuit Bank Feeds type connection by calling our Create Connection API with this JSON body:
+Create a new Intuit Bank Feeds connection (if one does not already exist for this customer) by calling our Create Connection API with this JSON body:

 1